Smart UTM Builder

 There are five standard UTM parameters: source (where traffic comes from), medium (the marketing medium), campaign (the specific campaign name), term (paid keywords), and content (differentiate similar content).

-How to Use TrimLink's UTM Builder
+How to Use TrimLink's Smart UTM Builder

 3. Optional parameters: Add Term for paid keywords or Content to differentiate between variations.